rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::backup`

-Takes a backup of all volumes attached to the server (except boot disks if there were any) with the lineage specified in the `node['rs-mysql']['backup']['lineage']` attribute.
+Takes a backup of all volumes attached to the server (except boot disks if there are any) with the lineage specified in the `node['rs-mysql']['backup']['lineage']` attribute.
 During the backup process, the MySQL database will be read-only and the filesystem will be frozen.
 The filesystem will be unfrozen and the MySQL database will no longer be read-only after the backup even if the backup process fails with the help of a chef exception handler.
-This recipe will also cleanup the volume snapshots based on the criteria specified in the `rs-mysql/backup/keep/*` attributes.
+This recipe will also clean up the volume snapshots based on the criteria specified in the `rs-mysql/backup/keep/*` attributes.

 ## `rs-mysql::schedule`

-Adds/removes the crontab entry for taking backups periodically at the minute and hour provided via `node['rs-mysql']['schedule']['minute']` and `node['rs-mysql']['schedule']['hour']` attributes.
+Adds or removes the crontab entry for taking backups periodically at the minute and hour provided via `node['rs-mysql']['schedule']['minute']` and `node['rs-mysql']['schedule']['hour']` attributes.
+The recipe uses the `node['rs-mysql']['schedule']['enable']` attribute to determine whether to add or remove the crontab entry.

 ## `rs-mysql::decommission`